2024 Ohio Bobcats football team: vs. Buffalo

-Ohio was unable to do anything after receiving the 2nd half kickoff but halted Buffalo's subsequent scoring chance when Bralen Henderson recovered a fumble on a sack of C.J Ogbonna at the Ohio 20.
+Ohio was unable to do anything after receiving the 2nd half kickoff but halted Buffalo's subsequent scoring chance when Bralen Henderson recovered a fumble on a sack of C. J. Ogbonna at the Ohio 20.
 Ohio marched down the field in six plays and took control of the game when Nolan McCormick plunged into the end-zone.
 Buffalo again moved the ball on their next drive.
 This time they converted it into a touchdown on the 11th play on a 21-yard catch by Victor Snow.
 Their effort to get back in the game was significantly hampered when Kadin Schmitz intercepted Ogbonna's conversion pass and returned it 100 yards for two points for the Bobcats.
 After a short Ohio punt the Bulls had an opportunity to starting at mid-field.
 They were stopped on downs without a first-down.
 Six plays later Owen ended most of what might have been left of Buffalo's hope when he scored his third touchdown of the game.
 This time it was on the ground as he scored on a 22-yard reverse.
 Shay Taylor then ended all hoped when he returned on Ogbonna interception for a touchdown two plays later.
 Ohio's defense stopped the Bull's on downs.
 Ohio's running game then chewed most of what was left of the clock before being stopped on downs at the two-minute timeout.
 The Bulls were unable to convert any points in the final two minutes.

 With the 31 point margin of victory, Ohio only outgained Buffalo by a margin of 489 to 383.
 It was big plays that helped Ohio to the win.
 Coleman Owen provided more than anyone with 6 receptions for 146 yards and two receiving touchdowns and a rushing touchdown.
 He earned MAC offensive player of the week honors for his efforts.

 Parker Navarro had 81 yards on the ground and rushing touchdown along with 231 passing yards, averaging 12.2 yards per attempt and a touchdown.
 Rickey Hunt Jr. led the team with 89 rushing yards with a long touchdown run.
 Shay Taylor had 11 tackles, a sack, and an interception returned for a touchdown.
 He earned MAC defensive player of the week.
 Kadin Schmitz had 8 tackles along with a rarely seen pick-two conversion return.

 Ogbonna had 257 passing yards and a touchdown for the Bulls.
 Al-Jay Henderson had 81 rushing yards and Victor Snow had 75 receiving yards and a TD.
-Red Murdock, Jalen McNair, and Shaun Dolac all had double figures in tackes with Murdock leading the way with 15.
+Red Murdock, Jalen McNair, and Shaun Dolac all had double figures in tackles with Murdock leading the way with 15.